Oval Engagement Rings

 SHOP OVAL ENGAGEMENT RINGS

 With a distinctive yet timeless oval diamond engagement ring, your love will stand out from the crowd.
 Because oval diamonds have an elongated, symmetrical shape that slims and lengthens the finger, they are a popular choice of wedding jewelry for elegant brides-to-be.
 These modified brilliant-cut gemstones particularly shine when accompanied by one of our oval engagement ring settings.
-They also match a number of bands, whether you accompany your ring with a wedding band or not, matching to yellow gold, white gold, rose gold, or any number of metals is no problem.
+Add to this the fact that they are a perfect match for a number of bands; whether you accompany your ring with a wedding band or not, matching to yellow gold, white gold, rose gold, or any number of metals is no problem.
 Often flanked by side stones or set in a classic solitaire, oval engagement rings appeal to a wide range of tastes.

 Featuring a diverse selection of diamonds and ring settings, our collection of oval engagement rings has something that your significant other will adore.
 Our lab-created diamonds come in a variety of carats and colors to suit your love’s fancy—and your budget.
-Once you choose the perfect oval stone, let its true beauty shine with a compatible ring setting from our distinctive Halo, Classic, Vintage, and solitaire collections.
+Once you choose the perfect oval stone, let its true beauty shine with a compatible oval engagement ring setting from our distinctive halo, classic, vintage, and solitaire collections.

 Choosing the right engagement and wedding rings can be a tough task.
-Here is an easy ring guide for when it comes to picking your oval engagement ring .
+That’s why we’ve created a short list of the most important details you should be considering as you shop.
+Here is an easy ring guide for when it comes to picking your oval engagement ring.